Ian Antono

 Jusuf Antono Djojo or Ian Antono, born Jauw Hian Ling, (born 29 October 1950 in Malang, Indonesia) is an Indonesian guitarist and songwriter.
 He has collaborated with many other musicians, including Anggun, Iwan Fals, Nicky Astria, Doel Sumbang, Gito Rollies, Ebiet G Ade and Ikang Fawzi, he is best known as God Bless' lead guitarist since 1974.
-Other notable collaboration was Gong 2000, which was established in 1991 until 1996.
+Another notable collaboration was Gong 2000, which was established in 1991 until 1996.
 Ian Antono was also recognized as one of the first rock guitarists in Indonesia.
 In 1999, Ian Antono was invited in a Formula-1 event, which was also a collaboration with G3 (Joe Satriani and Steve Vai) and rock legends, Jethro Tull.

 Childhood

 Ian Antono was born in Malang, East Java, Indonesia to Darmo Poesoko Djojo (Jauw Thwan Too) & Siti Marijani (Sie Tien Nio) of Chinese-Indonesian Origin.
 Originally, he was interested in drumming and began to learn to play drums since his earlier years.
 However, later when he started to listen to The Shadows's music, he changed his mind and began to learn to play guitar.